 Zimbabwe

-Since we began working in Zimbabwe during the 2008–2009 cholera epidemic, International Medical Corps has delivered quality health and nutrition services in food-insecure rural areas while improving nutrition and helping to reduce the spread of waterborne diseases through water, sanitation and hygiene (WASH) practices among underserved populations.
+Since International Medical Corps began working in Zimbabwe, during the 2008–2009 cholera epidemic, we have delivered quality health and nutrition services in food-insecure rural areas while improving nutrition and helping to reduce the spread of waterborne diseases by implementing proper water, sanitation and hygiene (WASH) practices among underserved populations.

 In 2013, we increased our development-oriented programming as part of a consortium in which International Medical Corps led the health, nutrition and WASH components.
-Today, our teams continue to improve maternal and child health, nutrition and WASH in communities and health facilities while strengthening local healthcare systems, training local healthcare workers, preventing and responding to gender-based violence (GBV) and improving overall self-reliance through community engagement.
+Today, our teams continue to improve maternal and child health, nutrition and WASH in communities and health facilities while strengthening local healthcare systems, training local healthcare workers, preventing and responding to violence against women and girls, and improving overall self-reliance through community engagement.

 per 1,000 live births